 - If you chose Area of Interest, click the drop-down menu to select a polygon layer in your map or click the browse button to browse to a polygon feature class.

 - If you want the package to match the current map extent, check the Clip check box.

 Everything in the map that's outside the current extent is excluded from the package.
 This further reduces the package size by clipping features that are partially outside the map extent.

-- If a locator has been added to your project, it will appear in the drop-down menu.
+- If a locator has been added to your project, it appears in the drop-down menu.

 - To browse to a locator that has not been added to your project, click the browse button .